andrewlunbong/Podcast-JS-Project/README.md

 5. Friend List: Users can view a list of their friends and add or remove them from the list.

 ## Demo
+Please watch a demonstration of our app by clicking https://youtu.be/nmWBKBKWIGA

 ## Screenshots